 If the main area bathymetry data file contains geographic information, you may opt to include the Coriolis force in your simulation and you should specify the relevant projection zone for your MIKE 3 project.
-A UTM zone is suggested based on the origin of the main area bathymetry.
+A map projection is suggested based on the information from the file.